Leetcode - Design Search Autocomplete System

 https://leetcode.com/problems/design-search-autocomplete-system/

-).
+Design a search autocomplete system for a search engine.
+Users may input a sentence (at least one word and end with a special character '#').
 For each character they type except '#', you need to return the top 3 historical hot sentences that have prefix the same as the part of sentence already typed.
 Here are the specific rules:

 - The hot degree for a sentence is defined as the number of times a user typed the exactly same sentence before.